sourcenetwork/docs.source.network/docs/query-specification/relationships.md

 #### One-to-Many
 A "one-to-many" relationship allows us to relate several objects of one type, to a single instance of another.

-Let us define a one-to-many relationship between an author and their books.
+Let us define a one-to-many relationship between an author and their books below.
 This example differs from the above relationship example because we relate the author to an array of books, instead of a single address.

 ```graphql
 type Author {